arian2528/d-log-books-mvp/.github/instructions.md

 With this setup, any query to `core_entity` from your application (using TypeORM) will automatically be filtered by PostgreSQL, so a user can only see and manipulate their own rows.
 This is a powerful and secure way to implement multi-tenancy.

 To ensure consistency between development and production environments, all services will be containerized using Docker.
+The specific steps for creating the necessary `Dockerfile`s and `docker-compose.yml` are detailed in the [MVP Build Instructions](./build-instructions.md).

 1.  **Local Development (Docker Compose)**:
     *   A `docker-compose.yml` file at the root of the monorepo will define the services for the entire stack (Next.js, NestJS, Hono, PostgreSQL, Redis).